So, what are the characteristics of a family environment that ensures optimal growth for kids?

 Emotionally healthy children grow up in families where there is mutual respect.
 There are no rude words or bad words used in such families, and every one’s rights are respected, and responsibilities are honored.
 No bullying is tolerated.
 When children do disrespect or use inappropriate language, parents step in and correct them.
 From such an environment, children learn how to live in an adult world, giving and receiving respect.

 Kids who grow up in families where parents read and discuss major world events, tend to do well in school and have a broader world view than those who do not.
-One factor that is important here is parents’ education level.
+One factor that is important here is the Self Improvement Tips that everyone should know.
 Mothers who were college degree holders were more likely to bring up kids who attained the same qualification or higher, according to Sandra Tang, a University of Michigan psychologist.
 This could be related to the kind of language used during interactions at home, as well as the emphasis on reading and other academic activities that are likely to be found when parents are highly educated.

 Harvard business school researchers have found that kids growing up with mothers who work outside home had a significant advantage.
 This was true of girls and boys who grew up seeing their mums earning a stable income and being financially independent.
 However, in the case of families where the working mothers were stressed out juggling both work and home, it often had the opposite effect, leading to kids being less cared for and emotionally neglected.
 It appears that families where both the parents shared responsibilities equally had the most favorable environments for kids to grow up as emotionally stable and broadminded adults.